RWMostert/pdf-to-image-lambda/README.md

 ```

 Without GetObject permission on the triggering bucket and PutObject permission on the output bucket, you'll get Access Denied errors.

+## S3 Trigger
+This function can respond to S3 ObjectCreated events.

+To configure the trigger, on the Lambda function, in "Designer > Add triggers", click "S3".
+The "Configure triggers" dialog appears.
+Select a bucket (any time a pdf is added to this bucket, the function will run).

+Verify that "all object create events" is selected (or choose PUT POST or COPY).

+Click "Add" (bottom right), then "Save" (top right).

+## Environment Variables

+On the same screen in the Lambda Management Console for this function, scroll down to "Environment Variables":

+You will need to set the output S3 Bucket for this function.
+Optionally, you could also set the **format** and the **dpi** for the output image.

 ## Confirm successful installation
 ### S3 Trigger